yevvonlim/clip-ivp/README.md

-## Official implementation of CLIP-IVP: CLIP-based Intraoral View Prediction on Intraoral Images using Conditional GANs.
+## Official Implementation of CLIP-IVP.

 In this study, we propose a novel method called CLIP-based Intraoral View Prediction (CLIP-IVP) for predicting novel views of intraoral